oppa-design/idiomatic.js/readme.md

     // 3.B.1.2

-    // You can preempt issues by using smart coercion with unary + or - operators:
+    // You CAN`T preempt issues by using smart coercion with unary + or - operators:

     foo = +document.getElementById("foo-input").value;
     //    ^ unary + operator will convert its right side operand to a number